lucianhu/Masterarbeit/README.md

 This repository contains scripts used to reproduce our work

-# Workflow Description:
+# Workflow Description
-The scripts are designed to be run in the order listed below.
+The scripts are designed to be run in the order listed below:
+- Download raw data associated with Hereditary Breast and Ovarian Cancer Syndrome from the NCBI.
+- Preparation GRCh38 reference genome
+- Analysis nf-core/sarek pipeline to detect germline variants with the GRCh38 linear reference genome
+- Preprocess VCFs and create consensus sequences
+- Building WES pangenome graphs using nf-core/pangenome
+- Up/Downstream pangenome WDL

+*Concise explanations of each command's purpose are embedded in comments throughout the script.*